pujaagarwal5263/Nexus-Auth-Backend/Readme.md

 MONGODB_URL=mongodb://localhost:27017
 ```

-2. Configure redirect_uri in <strong>generateAuthURL</strong> function in controllers to:
+2. Configure redirect_uri in <strong>generateAuthURL</strong> function in controllers and your Nylas App Setting dashboard to:
 ```
 FRONTEND_URL/mail
 ```